 |V-Style||$7 - $25||$9 - $25|

-In general, seamless gutters cost more to install than sectional ones made of the same materials.
-While sectional materials cost $1 to $4 a linear foot to install, a seamless gutter costs $4 to $7 a linear foot to install.
+In general, seamless gutters cost more to install than seamed ones made of the same materials.
+While seamed materials cost $2 to $4 a linear foot to install, a seamless gutter costs $4 to $7 a linear foot to install.
 This is because the seamless gutters must be extruded on site, taking additional time and effort.
 The longer pieces are also unwieldy and can take more labor to install.

 |Type||Average Labor Costs per Linear Foot||Average Total Costs per Linear Foot|